BHSamuraii/risccpufpga/stage1/README.md

 **Accumulator (ACC)**

-This was used as data storage to hold the current value.
+This was used as the only data storage - role is to hold the current value (RAM will be added in next stage!)

 **Program Counter (PC)**